Sparker95/Workshop-Extended/README.md

 # Workshop Extended

-This mode for Arma Reforger extends in-game Workshop UI and adds new features:
+This mod for Arma Reforger extends in-game Workshop UI and adds new features:
 - List view with mods.
 You can easily enable/disable or delete mods.
 - Mod presets.
 - Mod bar which shows enabled mods.